arcade-1024/CryptoX/README.md

 # CryptoX
-CryptoX which is a cryptocurrency wallet
+CryptoX is a cryptocurrency wallet.